joshrwhite/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 15% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+The validation set helped determine if the model was over- or under- fitting.
 The number of epochs I used was 5 since the Udacity videos usually found their way to 5 epochs eventually and I didn't have time for the `model.fit()` function to go through any more epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ### Output Video